AlphaBravoCompany/blog.alphabravo.io/content/posts/2021/12-08-multiple-kubeconfig.md

 ## Closing

-Hopefully this blog helps you get a handle on the your ever growing list of Kubernetes clusters that you are managing.
+Hopefully, this blog helps you get a handle on your ever-growing list of Kubernetes clusters that you are managing.

 We recommend using [Rancher](https://rancher.com/products/rancher) if you want a powerful Web UI to manage your clusters, but sometimes the CLI is necessary.